 - To close coverage gaps

 Special coverage for your e-bike can get you liability or loss protections not available under your home, personal property, or automobile liability insurance.

-E-bike policies aren’t necessarily expensive as you might get a basic coverage for about $100 a year, which can be customized based on your personal needs.
+E-bike policies aren’t necessarily expensive, as you might get basic coverage for about $100 a year, which can be customized based on your personal needs.
 Some of the available customization options are as follows: